Level/many-level/UPGRADING.md

 Previously, the `Connection to leader lost` error was also used upon a `db.close()` (in addition to upon loss of connection).
 Closing the database while it has pending operations now results in a `LEVEL_DATABASE_NOT_OPEN` error on those operations.
 This is the same code that `abstract-level` (and therefore `many-level`) uses on operations made _after_ a `db.close()`.

-The error codes are also used in communication between server and client.
-Server-side error messages stay server-side; it now only sends codes to the client.
-For unexpected errors, the code received by a client will be `LEVEL_REMOTE_ERROR`.
+The error codes are also used in communication between host and guest, instead of exposing arbitrary error messages.
+If the host encounters an unexpected error, the code received by a guest will be `LEVEL_REMOTE_ERROR`.

 All together, here are the errors to be expected from `many-level`: